Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Semiparametric Estimators and Inference Challenges

-where $\lambda_\eta>0$ and $\lambda_\gamma>0$ are penalty parameters chosen by cross-validation.
-We shall note that the estimators defined in \eqref{eq: lasso optimization problems} are equivalent to those obtained from the regularized least squared loss.
-By removing the squared terms $Y_i^2$ and $D_i^2$ from the loss functions, we get the objective functions in \eqref{eq: lasso optimization problems}.
+where $\lambda_\eta>0$ and $\lambda_\gamma>0$ are penalty parameters selected via cross-validation.
+Note that the estimators in \eqref{eq: lasso optimization problems} are equivalent to those obtained from the regularized least-squares loss; removing the constant terms $\frac{1}{2n}\sum Y_i^2$ and $\frac{1}{2n}\sum D_i^2$ from the regularized least-squares losses yields the objective functions in \eqref{eq: lasso optimization problems}.